 • What must the employer do to keep other employees safe from the effects of the conflict?

-The cases demonstrate that incompatibility is a recognised and justified ground for dismissal but the employer must make reasonable attempts to resolve the incompatibility and cannot just throw up its hands and say “this is not going to work”.
+The case law says incompatibility is a recognised and justified ground for dismissal but the employer must make reasonable attempts to resolve the incompatibility and cannot just throw up its hands and say “this is not going to work”.